irfan137/Assignment/README.md

 # Assignment
-1. Create a browser or native-app-based application to serve as a basic weather app.
+1. Created a native iOS basic weather app.
 2. Search Screen
 1. Allow customers to enter a US city
 2. Call the openweathermap.org API and display the information you think a user would be interested in seeing.